mercadopago/devsite-docs/guides/checkout-api-v2/how-to-integrate-3ds.en.md

 # How to integrate 3DS with Checkout API

-In this documentation you will find all the necessary information to carry out the integration with 3DS with Transparent Checkout.
+In this documentation you will find all the necessary information to carry out the integration with 3DS with Checkout API.
 For more information on how this type of authentication works, see [3DS 2.0](/developers/en/docs/checkout-api/how-tos/improve-payment-approval/3ds).

 > NOTE
 >